Lifeboat (album): Reception

 In a review for AllMusic, Jeff Tamarkin wrote: "Herring shows restraint where other guitarists would show off, and that economical approach -- which isn't to say he doesn't dazzle when it's called for -- serves the music well.
 Although the set flirts with genre jumping, the closer Herring and friends get to true jazz, the more gleeful they seem."

 John Kelman of All About Jazz stated: "Herring's ability to confidently mix things up while playing with a refreshing honesty and lack of posturing throughout makes Lifeboat as rare a fusion record as he is a fusion guitarist...
 With a result this good, hopefully Herring won't wait quite so long to make another."
-AAJ's Ian Patterson wrote: "It's been a while coming, but Jimmy Herring's solo debut is a major achievement and will no doubt ride high in quite a number of best-of-2008 lists in jazz, rock, fusion and guitar periodicals alike.
+AAJs Ian Patterson wrote: "It's been a while coming, but Jimmy Herring's solo debut is a major achievement and will no doubt ride high in quite a number of best-of-2008 lists in jazz, rock, fusion and guitar periodicals alike.
 Let's hope Lifeboat is just the beginning of a long solo discography."

 Writing for Jazz Times, Bill Meredith commented: "Lifeboat is the first solo outing by the underrated guitarist, who can play with the flash of any fusion hero-but also knows when not to...
 No matter how many notes this guitarist plays, from one to a flurry, he makes every one count."

 James Calemine of Snake Nation Press wrote: "This instrumental CD contains some of the most complex and invigorating jazz-rock recorded in the last decade...
 Lifeboat is further testimony to Herring's incandescent talent for songwriting, guitar virtuosity and his ability to serve as a catalyst for other accomplished musicians to streamline a coherent sound."

 A reviewer for The Guitar Channel remarked: "Lifeboat shows that Herring has a deep love for jazz, and he's very adept at playing that style of music.
-Without question, this is one of the most inventive, fresh, and moving jazz releases of the year, and it's a huge triumph for Herring."

-JamBase's Eric Podolsky stated: "In his mastery of the electric guitar, [Herring] is able to combine the cerebral with the soulful, and mash them together into one blissful element.
+Without question, this is one of the most inventive, fresh, and moving jazz releases of the year, and it's a huge triumph for Herring."JamBase's Eric Podolsky stated: "In his mastery of the electric guitar, [Herring] is able to combine the cerebral with the soulful, and mash them together into one blissful element.
 Lifeboat succeeds in doing just that, and in doing so provides us with a long-overdue window into Herring's head (and heart)."